-Other early Christmas Trees, across many part of northern europe, were cherry or hawthorn plants (or a branch of the plant) that were put into pots and brought inside, so they would hopefully flower at Christmas time.
+Some early Christmas Trees, across many parts of northern Europe, were cherry or hawthorn plants (or a branch of the plant) that were put into pots and brought inside so they would hopefully flower at Christmas time.
 If you couldn't afford a real plant, people made pyramids of woods and they were decorated to look like a tree with paper, apples and candles.
-Sometimes there were carried around from house to house, rather than being displayed in a home.
+It's possible that the wooden pyramid trees were meant to be like Paradise Trees.
+Sometimes they were carried around from house to house, rather than being displayed in a home.

-The first documented use of a tree at Christmas and New Year celebrations is in town square of Riga, the capital of Latvia, in the year 1510.
-In the square there is a plaque which is engraved with "The First New Years Tree in Riga in 1510", in eight languages.
-You can find out more about the Riga Tree from this great website: www.firstchristmastree.com
+In the town square of Riga, the capital of Latvia, there is a plaque which is engraved with "The First New Year's Tree in Riga in 1510", in eight languages.
+You can find out more about the Riga Tree from this website: www.firstchristmastree.com (goes to another site)

 A picture from Germany in 1521 which shows a tree being paraded through the streets with a man riding a horse behind it.
 The man is dressed a bishop, possibly representing St. Nicholas.

 In 1584, the historian Balthasar Russow wrote about a tradition, in Riga, of a decorated fir tree in the market square where the young men “went with a flock of maidens and women, first sang and danced there and then set the tree aflame”.
 There's a record of a small tree in Breman, Germany from 1570.
 It is described as a tree decorated with "apples, nuts, dates, pretzels and paper flowers".
 It was displayed in a 'guild-house' (the meeting place for a society of business men in the city).